 As you might know, when it comes to learning a language, technology is one of your best allies.
 Here are a few simple techie tools we recommend all our clients to use:

-• Zoom: Private lessons on Zoom (very similar to Skype, but more professional) is a great alternative for busy expats.
+- Zoom: Private lessons on Zoom is a great alternative for busy expats.
 Online learning offers more flexibility as well as the use of interesting interactive tools.
 You will make great progress at a much faster pace than in traditional group lessons.

 Great.
 Now you have a backpack full of lovely stationery and a bunch of apps that will help you study the French language with enthusiasm.
 What’s next?
 Well, this is probably one of the most important choices: What are the types of lessons that suit you best?
 You are the one who needs to answer this question.
 But we’ll give you some guidelines:

-• And for those who love to interact and be in contact with other learners, our new VIP groups are the answer!
+- And for those who love to interact and be in contact with other learners, our upcoming Online Group Lessons are the answer!

 Super !
 You are now ready for a fantastic and profitable academic year.
 Keep practicing et à très bientôt !